menu

 Occupations and Workforce

-Cardington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Cardington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cardington is a village of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Cardington who work in office and administrative support (16.38%), sales jobs (10.42%), and healthcare suport services (8.33%).

 Setting & Lifestyle